MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 If your security analyst determined this activity originated from a security scanner, the specific device can be excluded from further detection alerts.
 In the top-right area of the alert, click on the three dots.
 Then, select **Close and exclude MySecurityScanner**.
 Ensuring this alert doesn't show up again when detected from "MySecurityScanner".

 Detecting failures can be as insightful as detecting successful attacks against an environment.
 The Azure ATP portal allows us to see the exact result of the actions done by a possible attacker.
-In our simulated DNS reconnaissance attack story, we, as attackers, were stopped from dumping the DNS records of the domain.
+In our simulated DNS reconnaissance attack story, we, acting as attackers, were stopped from dumping the DNS records of the domain.
 Your SecOps team became aware of our attack attempt and which machine we used in our attempt from the Azure ATP security alert.

 ## Directory Service Reconnaissance